 The really challenging issue is assessment of the technology.
 The straightforward, easilyexplained approaches have long since been tried, and as the ideas get more exotic or more scientifically complicated, they become increasingly hard for nonscientists to understand.
 Worse yet, the failures are rarely publicized by those who have failed, and the same technology can be described by different people using slightly different terminology and sound like an entirely different approach.
-Because very few investors are trained scientists, almost none would be expected to have sufficient breadth of experience to objectively evaluate the exceptional range of technical approaches that have been proposed.1 As a result, they rely on consultants with expertise in the primary area of technology for any proposal, and few such consultants are familiar with all the special quirks of glucose measurement in tissue described here.
+Because very few investors are trained scientists, almost none would be expected to have sufficient breadth of experience to objectively evaluate the exceptional range of technical approaches that have been proposed.
+As a result, they rely on consultants with expertise in the primary area of technology for any proposal, and few such consultants are familiar with all the special quirks of glucose measurement in tissue described here.

-Yet another consideration is that, once intrigued by this pursuit, investigators may switch from one technique that did not work to another approach that appears promising.2 There are at least a half-dozen examples detailed here where the same person has pursued different-often dramatically different-technologies for glucose measurement.
+Yet another consideration is that, once intrigued by this pursuit, investigators may switch from one technique that did not work to another approach that appears promising.
+There are at least a half-dozen examples detailed here where the same person has pursued different-often dramatically different-technologies for glucose measurement.
 Sometimes too, investigators will attract a second investor (or employer) after an initial one has lost interest.
-An example is two inventors, Yoon Ok Kim and Ok-Kyung Cho, who were intriguing because they had addresses in Germany, but were funded by Hitachi, and involved a number of independent technologies to arrive at a glucose measurement, such as temperature, optical spectra, and skin conductivity (see the "Combination of
+An example is two inventors, Yoon Ok Kim and Ok-Kyung Cho, who were intriguing because they had addresses in Germany, but were funded by Hitachi, and involved a number of independent technologies to arrive at a glucose measurement, such as temperature, optical spectra, and skin conductivity (see the "Combination of Ingredients" section below).
+They were issued eleven U.S. patents with filing dates of 2003 and 2004 that were assigned to Hitachi (occasionally with co-inventors having addresses in Japan), but beginning with a filing date in 2006, at least four U.S. patents involving glucose have issued to them that were assigned to Ingo Flore in Dortmund, Germany.
+Dr. Ingo Flore appears to be an attorney who has no other U.S. patents related to glucose.

-1 It seems especially attractive if inventors include the most recent exotic device in their technology.
-It is possible, for example, that employing a "quantum cascade laser" instead of a simple LED or laser diode will enhance a new technology in the eyes of potential investors.
+&lt;sup>1 It seems especially attractive if inventors include the most recent exotic device in their technology.
+It is possible, for example, that employing a "quantum cascade laser" or a "graphene oxide semiconductor" instead of more pedestrian components could enhance a new technology in the eyes of potential investors.